torchbox/wagtailsurveys/README.md

 ```

-Now you need create template like this:
+Now you need create a template like this:

 ```django
 {% load wagtailcore_tags %}